ABOUT

 Dean Moss

-Moss is an Asian Cultural Council Fellow; American Academy in Jerusalem Fellow; a Rockefeller Foundation Bellagio Resident; the recipient of a John Simon Guggenheim Fellowship in Choreography; the Doris Duke Impact Award in Theatre; a Foundation for Contemporary Arts, Artists Grant; plus Fellowships in both Choreography and Multidisciplinary Works from the New York Foundation for the Arts.
-His most recent experimental video untitled:embrace has been an Official Selection in several international film festivals, and he was awarded a New York Dance and Performance “Bessie” for his work Spooky action at a distance.
+Moss is an Asian Cultural Council Fellow; American Academy in Jerusalem Fellow; a Rockefeller Foundation Bellagio Resident; Maggie Allesee National Choreographic Center Resident; and a Bali Purnati Center for the Arts Resident.
+He is the recipient of a John Simon Guggenheim Fellowship in Choreography; the Doris Duke Impact Award in Theatre; a Foundation for Contemporary Arts, Artists Grant; plus Fellowships in both Choreography and Multidisciplinary Works from the New York Foundation for the Arts.
+He has received five Multi-Art Production Grants; a Rolex Institute Production Grant; and Asian Art Theater, Project Development Initiative funding.
+Moss was given an artist profile interview in BOMB Magazine by celebrated Korean-American director/playwright (and occasional collaborator) Young Jean Lee.
+He won a New York Dance and Performance “Bessie” Award for the work “Spooky action at a distance”.
+His most recent film/video pieces untitled:embrace (2022) and surface tension (2024) are Official Selections in several international film festivals including most recently the 2025 Video Art and Experimental Film Festival in NYC.

 (CV) (Artist’s Statement) (Archive)